freshdemo/renovations.perciballi.ca/index.md

 - The contracts were clearly documented.
 - The work started quickly.
 - We were upsold to use longer lasting and better materials.
-- For the most part all of the installation work is quite good.
+- For the most part all of the installation work is quite good, and probably would have received a 4 star if not for the rust issues ongoing andmassive amount of painful emails required throughout the project.

 #### Bad ####